paa-bachelor/semester-2/groepen-en-representaties/typos.md

-A document that contains encountered typo's in the corresponding courses.
+A document that contains encountered typo's in the corresponding course.

 Groepen en Representaties
 ---